pittma/obstacle-allusion/blog/2023-06-18-nietzsche.md

 Identity is, through life, a convergence on some unattainable state.
 The problem with Nietzsche's take is that an oscillation makes no forward progress.
-Instead, we're unraveling our existence like an infinite ball of yarn, with each revolution of the ball getting us closer to purpose, to clarity, to zen.
+Instead, we're unraveling our existence like an infinite ball of yarn, with each revolution of the ball getting us closer to purpose, to clarity, to zen.
 If we're left to oscillate around the ball, then we never creep nearer its center.
 The